-- carry out risk assessments of potential conflict situations to determine the control measures necessary to protect staff - ensure that premises are kept secure - inform all employees/councillors of the procedure following a violent or challenging behaviour incident - not tolerate violence or challenging behaviour towards our employees - train employees/councillors who may be exposed to violence or challenging behaviour situations - support any employees/councillors involved in any incident - support their decisions regarding the pressing of criminal charges - provide any counselling or post-incident assistance required by the employees - keep records of all incidents of violence and aggression and review the control measures with a view to continual improvement in employee safety.
+- carry out risk assessments of potential conflict situations to determine the control measures necessary to protect employees. - ensure that premises are kept secure. - inform all employees of the procedure following a violent or challenging behaviour incident. - not tolerate violence or challenging behaviour towards our employees. - train employees who may be exposed to violence or challenging behaviour situations. - support any employees involved in any incident. - support their decisions regarding the pressing of criminal charges. - provide any counselling or post-incident assistance required by the employees. - keep records of all incidents of violence and aggression and review the control measures with a view to continual improvement in employee safety. - Provide a lone worker device and training on how to use it in emergency situations.